Deep Contrastive One-Class Time Series Anomaly Detection: Methodology

-\textbf{Time-Series Augmentation.} Data augmentation helps improve the performance of AD methods because it not only increases the volume of train data but also makes it easier to isolate anomalies \cite{sohn2020learning,golan2018deep}.
+\textbf{Time-Series Augmentation.} Data augmentation helps improve the performance of AD methods because it not only increases the volume of train data but also makes it easier to isolate anomalies \cite{sohn2020learning}.
 In this paper, jittering (noise addition) and scaling (pattern-wise magnitude change) are applied to expand the training set.
-Notably, the jittering and scaling hyper-parameters should be carefully chosen according to the nature of the time series anomalies.
-For example, an excessive jittering/ scaling rate may lead to local/ global point anomalies, both of which will degrade the anomaly detection performance in turn.
+Notably, the jittering and scaling hyper-parameters should be carefully chosen according to the nature of the time-series anomalies.

-\textbf{Feature encoder.} The encoder network has a 3-block temporal convolutional architecture, each block comprising a Conv1D layer, a BatchNormalization (BN) layer, a ReLU activation function, and a MaxPool1D layer, where the first block also contains a Dropout layer.
+\textbf{Feature encoder.} The encoder network has a 2-block temporal convolutional architecture, each block comprising a Conv1D layer, a BatchNormalization (BN) layer, a ReLU activation function, and a MaxPool1D layer, where the first block also contains a Dropout layer.
 The time series input to the encoder should be normalized to zero mean and unit variance.

 \textbf{Seq2Seq.} The Seq2Seq consists of an encoder and a decoder.
-The encoder is a 3-layer long short-term memory (LSTM) and the decoder is a 3-layer LSTM followed by a fully-connected (FC) layer.
+The encoder is a 3-layer Long Short-Term Memory (LSTM) and the decoder is a 3-layer LSTM followed by a fully-connected (FC) layer.
 In this paper, the hidden space representation length $L<20$, therefore LSTM can meet the needs of the context representation, while for long sequences, more recent advancements in Seq2Seq modeling such as self-attention networks or the Transformer model could help improve results further.

-\textbf{Projector.} The projector uses a MLP with one hidden layer applied BN and ReLU to map representations to the space where contrastive one-class loss is calculated.
+\textbf{Projector.} The projector uses an MLP with one hidden layer applied BN and ReLU to map representations to the space where contrastive one-class loss is calculated.

-\subsection{The COCA Objective}
+\subsection{The COCA Objective.}

 The COCA objective consists of \textit{invariance} and \textit{variance} terms.
 The invariance term is to maximize the cosine similarity between the one-class center $Ce$, representations $q_{i}$, and seq2seq outputs $q_{i}^{\prime}$ in the projection space $\mathcal{Q}$, and the variance term avoids ``hypersphere collapse'' without negative sample pairs.

 Before explaining the invariance term of the COCA objective, it is necessary to state the optimization objectives of one-class classification and contrastive learning without negative pairs.